stacksjs/bunfig/docs/advanced/build-plugin.md

 # Build Plugin

-bunfig provides a build plugin that integrates with your bundler to generate runtime type information for configuration files.
+bunfig provides a build plugin that integrates with Bun to generate runtime type information for configuration files.
 This enables dynamic, type-safe configuration loading in your applications.

 ## Overview

 The build plugin:

 - **Generates virtual modules** with configuration type information
-- **Integrates with bundlers** like Bun, Vite, and Webpack
+- **Integrates seamlessly with Bun's build system**
 - **Provides runtime types** for dynamic configuration loading
 - **Enables type safety** for dynamically resolved configuration names

 ## Installation

-### Bun

 ```ts
 // build.ts